-Projects and Total Expenditures for PY 2015: \$1,266,245.58
+Projects and Total Expenditures for PY 2016: \$1,654,347.38

-- ➤ Acquisition, Rehabilitation, and Affordable Housing In partnership with the County's HOME Investment Partnerships Program, CDBG funding was provided for the acquisition of eight properties for an affordable housing project that was funded by the County's HOME Program.
-In addition, this activity will continue the existing County of Lexington program to acquire and rehabilitate affordable housing for either homeownership or rental activities.
-Funds will be used in conjunction with the Community Housing Development Organization (CHDO) allocation made available through the HOME Investment Partnerships (HOME) Program. - ➤ West Lexington Water Line Upgrade: This is an activity that was carried over from PY 2012.
-CDBG funds were used to upgrade approximately 2,150 LF of 2" water line to 6' on George, Allen and Clark streets.
-The upgrade will provide better water flow to residents. - ➤ County of Lexington Minor Home Repair (IDIS #328 and #370) The County of Lexington Grant Programs staff administered an in-house rehabilitation program to assist low- and moderate-income homeowners with minor repairs to their homes to make their homes suitable for living and/or handicapped accessible. - ➤ Harvest Hope Backpack Child Feeding Program CDBG funds were used to expand the Backpack Child Feeding Program to six schools in Lexington County and to extend this program into the summer months.
-This allowed the program to provide food to 1,800 families over the lean summer months. - ➤ HOME Program Project Delivery Costs (IDIS #369 and # 425) CDBG funds were used for project delivery costs for the County's HOME Investment Partnerships Programs Homeownership Assistance and Home Rehabilitation.
-The project delivery costs included property inspections and the preparation of work specifications. - ➤ Irmo Chapin Recreation Commission Afternoon Adventures- CDBG funds were used to provide a new resource for Chapin families with children with disabilities, as no such program currently exists in the area.
-Afternoon Adventures offers these families affordable afterschool care that can accommodate each child's special needs in a safe and nurturing environment.

-- ➤ Irmo Chapin Athletic Equipment Rental Program CDBG funds provided safe, reliable equipment at an affordable rate for over 140 qualifying youth scholarship recipients.
+- ➤ Acquisition, Rehabilitation, and Affordable Housing In partnership with the County's HOME Investment Partnerships Program, CDBG funding was provided for the acquisition and rehabilitation of five properties to provide affordable housing.
+Funds will be used in conjunction with the Community Housing Development Organization (CHDO) allocation made available through the HOME Investment Partnerships (HOME) Program. - Ouring Program Year 2016, the County of Lexington executed three CHDO agreements with the non-profit Community Assistance Providers (CAP) in the amount of \$250,000, and \$71,926.
+These deferred forgivable loan agreements resulted in the acquisition, rehab, and rental of one duplex housing unit and one house in the County for a total of five low-to-moderate income families in Lexington. - ➤ County of Lexington Minor Home Repair The County of Lexington Grant Programs staff administered an in-house rehabilitation program to assist low- and moderate-income homeowners with minor repairs to their homes to make their homes suitable for living and/or handicapped accessible. - ➤ Irmo Chapin Recreation Commission Afternoon Adventures/ Respite Care- CDBG funds were used to provide continued assistance for the after school program for children with disabilities.
+This year ICRC added respite care one Saturday a month with all slots filling immediately and waits lists for upcoming months. - ➤ Irmo Chapin Athletic Scholarship Program- CDBG funds provided safe, reliable equipment at an affordable rate for over 140 qualifying youth scholarship recipients.
 Equipment will be available for all three athletic seasons for a minimum of two years. - ➤ Midlands Housing Alliance, Inc. /Transitions CDBG funds were used to enhance the lives of the homeless men and women who currently reside in the Transitions homeless facility.
-This activity included the CDBG funding of hygiene products, linens, kitchen equipment, and bus tickets, items which are assisting the residents in rebuilding their lives and working toward sustainability. - > Sistercare, Inc. Shelter Improvements CDBG funds were used to renovate the kitchen and install carpet / flooring at the Lexington County shelter for victims of domestic abuse. - Lexington Interfaith Community Services: Funding used to purchase and install a new freezer / refrigeration unit for additional capacity to store fresh and frozen foods.
+This activity included the CDBG funding of hygiene products, linens, kitchen equipment, and bus tickets, items which are assisting the residents in rebuilding their lives and working toward sustainability.

-HOME 2015 PY Accomplishments
+HOME 2016 PY Accomplishments